Last updated on May 9th, 2023 at 11:09 pm

 - Food safety- IR thermometers can be used in foodservice to check the internal temperature of meat, poultry, and other food items.

 - Medical- check for fevers in people and animals.
+You can check at your local pharmacy to find best infrared thermometer for humans.

 How does an infrared thermometer work?